 7:56 Toddler wakes up shrieking.

 7:56 1/4 Go to toddler.
 Find him drenched.
 He managed to open his sippy cup.
-Make mental to sue this sippy cup company once and for all).
+Make mental note to sue this sippy cup company once and for all).
 Change and dress toddler.
 Strip linen.
-Throw in wash.
+Throw in the wash.
 (Hey, it was only water in the sippy cup.
 See?
 There’s always a bright side.
 At least I don’t have to bathe him).

 8:10 Go check on kids and realize Child C is still in dreamland.
 Offer a few words of wisdom and go back to my room to attempt to put on makeup.